droe/example.kext/README.md

-# example macOS kernel extension built using make
+# Makefile for building macOS kernel extensions
 Authored 2018, [Daniel Roethlisberger](//daniel.roe.ch/)
 https://github.com/droe/example.kext

 ## Overview

+`Mk/kext.mk` is a makefile for building macOS kernel extensions without the opaque Xcode project bloat.

-This skeleton example kernel extension for macOS demonstrates how to build kexts without the opaque Xcode project bloat.
-This is by no means rocket science, but since there exists very little up-to-date documentation on how to build kernel extensions manually, this might save someone some tinkering.
+This example kernel extension for macOS demonstrates how to use `Mk/kext.mk`.

+All this is by no means rocket science, but since there exists very little up-to-date documentation on how to build kernel extensions manually, this might save other inclined kernel hackers with a dislike for GUI based build configuration some relief.

 ## Requirements